Pu-Anlai/base16-builder-python/README.rst

 * :code:`-s/--scheme` restricts building to specific schemes

   Can be specified more than once.
 Each argument must match a scheme.
-Wildcards can be used but must be escaped properly so there not interpreted by the shell.
+Wildcards can be used but must be escaped properly so they are not interpreted by the shell.

 * :code:`-t/--template` restricts building to specific templates